 On August 6, 2021, we entered into the Avenue Loan Agreement with Avenue Venture Opportunities Fund, L.P. (the "Lender," or "Avenue") for a term loan in an aggregate principal amount of up to \$20 million (the "Avenue Loan").
 The Avenue Loan bears interest at an annual rate equal to the greater of (a) the sum of 7.7% plus the prime rate as reported in The Wall Street Journal and (b) 10.95%.
-The interest rate at June 30, 2023 was 15.95%.
+The interest rate at September 30, 2023 was 16.20%.
 The Avenue Loan is secured by all of our assets globally, including intellectual property.
 The Avenue Loan matures on August 1, 2024.
 On March 15, 2023, we returned to Avenue \$4.0 million held in the restricted cash to pay down a portion of the outstanding loan balance, principal payments of \$2.1 million and an incremental 4.25% of the final payment of \$0.2 million.
 On March 31, 2023, we reached an agreement to amend the existing loan agreement with Avenue to defer the interest only period to September 30, 2023.
-The interest only period may be extended at our option to December 31, 2023 if, by September 30, 2023, we have (a) received FDA approval for the HEPZATO KIT and (b) received net proceeds of at least \$10 million from the sale and issuance of equity securities or exercise of existing warrants.
-In exchange for this extension, we have agreed to provide Avenue with 34,072 warrants to purchase shares of common stock.
+In exchange for this extension, the Company has agreed to provide Avenue with 34,072 warrants to purchase shares of common stock.
 The exercise price of the warrants is \$0.01.
+On August 14, 2023, the Company received the FDA approval for the HEPZATO KIT and subsequently received over \$10 million from the exercise of warrants.
+At our option, we have since elected to extend the interest only period to December 31, 2023 and principal payments are deferred until January 2024.